 Bushland is burning.
-Forecasts say the Arctic will be ice-free in the summers to come.
-Oceans are swelling with the run-off, and heaving with plastics and endocrine disruptors.
-Coral is dying, and the knock-on effects have barely begun.
+The Arctic may soon be ice-free in the summer.
+Oceans are swelling with the run-off, heaving with endocrine disruptors and plastics, and where corals once thrived there is bleaching and dying.
+The knock-on effects have barely begun.

 Climate change is here.
 Now what are we going to do about it?

 Do we help the environment change as fast as the climate?
 Release chemical mutagens into the ecosystem to drive natural selection at a hundred miles an hour so we can see what survives on the other side?

 Is it time to reinvent our social, political, and economic systems from the top down – or the bottom up?
 Our current lifestyles could become as alien to the next generation as the Aztec civilisation now is to us.
 In a world of guerrilla-style eco warriors, or digitised barter economies, or robot socialism, or ageographical nation states, what are the threads we’ll we weave forward?